BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

    ...
 ```

-(they are also used in the subsequent stages).
+(they are also used in the subsequent stages). _Note that doing so is stupid, because
+it creates multiple "instruction decoders", but we will see later how to optimize it,
+we keep it like that for now because it is simpler and because it lets us display
+the instructions in all the stages using the disassembler_.

 Note also the "exception to the rule" signals `wbEnable`, `wbRdId` and `wbData` and
 the way they are used to write back into the register file.